livianshrawnia/twitter-security-project/README.md

 ## Description

 An Twitter Security System built with NodeJs, ExpressJs, Mongoose and MongoDB.
-This application enable six main different flows or implementations:
+This application enable eight main different flows or implementations:

 1. Signup for the application.
 2. Signin in the application.